vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/vtex-app-store/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store.md

 Notice the following: once everything is approved, a product (which effectively is your app) will be automatically created in your store catalog.
 Do not remove our change it - this product is what integrates your app to the VTEX App Store marketplace.

+## Frequently Asked Questions

+### Does the homologation process occur only for apps to be published on the App Store?

+Yes.
+For an app to be eligible for publication in the App Store, it must be [public](https://developers.vtex.com/docs/guides/vtex-io-documentation-10-making-your-app-publicly-available) – meaning it should be available for all VTEX accounts to install or purchase.

+In technical terms, this translates to having a [billing model set up for the app](https://developers.vtex.com/docs/guides/vtex-io-documentation-setting-your-apps-billing-model#setting-the-app-as-public).
+The homologation process must occur for new apps and new major versions of apps.

+### Which type of apps goes through a homologation process (Storefront apps, Admin apps, Backend apps and Pixel apps, Private apps, Public app, Single account, Multi-account)?

+All apps must go through the homologation process before they're published to the App Store.
+The type of functionality (storefront, admin, backend, pixel) does not make any difference.
+Only public apps, that can be installed on multiple accounts, are eligible – if you want your app to be private to your organization and installed on a single account, you can [install it](https://developers.vtex.com/docs/guides/vtex-io-documentation-installing-an-app) directly.

+### Which category does an Edition app go into?
+And does it also go through a homologation process?

+[Edition apps](https://developers.vtex.com/docs/guides/vtex-io-documentation-edition-app) work as app bundles – they make it easier to guarantee a set of apps will be installed on certain accounts.
+Only one Edition app can be set per account, and most accounts use the default alternatives that are provided by VTEX:

+- `vtex.edition-business`: all apps required to build a store with our legacy [CMS](https://help.vtex.com/en/tracks/cms--2YcpgIljVaLVQYMzxQbc3z/6OCY6S9tqBXPD5mgpbBInC).
+- `vtex.edition-store`: all apps required to build a store with Store Framework.

+Merchants with advanced requirements might wish to develop their own Edition apps.
+To do so they must fulfill the [requirements to become a Sponsor Account](https://developers.vtex.com/docs/guides/vtex-io-documentation-becoming-a-sponsor-account), but no homologation process is required since Edition apps are not installed or set through the App Store.

+### Do custom and non-custom apps (non-boilerplate apps) also go through a homologation process?

+Only apps meant to be published in the App Store must go through the homologation process.

+### How much time does it take for an app homologation process to complete?
+Do we have a formal SLA?

+The SLA is 45 days from [the moment the app data is sent for validation](https://developers.vtex.com/docs/guides/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store#step-2-sending-the-app-data-for-validation).